 - greater socio-economic flow-on to Indigenous families and communities.

-How is the EPI going to achieve real jobs for Indigenous Australians?
+How is the EPI achieving real jobs for Indigenous Australians?

 Australia’s major employers have the goodwill and ability to employ a large number of Indigenous Australians.
-The EPI will build on this goodwill to achieve large-scale employment outcomes.
+The EPI is building on this goodwill to achieve large-scale employment outcomes.